-- Support Liberty Transit in the development of their Transit Development Plan (TDP), a planning document that addresses regional transit needs and provides a blueprint for transit growth in the future. - Began work on the HAMPO Bicycle & Pedestrian Plan, by identifying opportunities and infrastructure investments to enhance bike and pedestrian travel within the HAMPO region. - Maintain a coordinated, comprehensive and continuous multimodal planning process by participating in GAMPO, CRC, Core MPO and other state and national organizations meetings focused on legislative actions impacting transportation planning and funding. - Update land use data for GIS. - Adopt annual performance targets and incorporate into 2045 MTP and 2021 2024 TIP through Administrative Modification. - Successful administration of the LCPC/HAMPO procurement process to select a consulting firm for the EG Miles Parkway Corridor Study funded through the GAMPO Special PL grant program.
+- Successful completion of the EG Miles Parkway Corridor Study, funded through the GAMPO Special PL grant program. - Supported Liberty Transit in the development of their Transit Development Plan (TDP), a planning document that addresses regional transit needs and provides a blueprint for transit growth in the future. - Maintained a coordinated, comprehensive and continuous multimodal planning process by participating in GAMPO, CRC, Core MPO and other state and national organizations meetings focused on legislative actions impacting transportation planning and funding. - Adopted annual performance targets and incorporate into 2045 MTP and 2021 2024 TIP through Administrative Modification.

-B. FY 2023 UPWP Planning Focus Areas
+B. FY 2024 UPWP Planning Focus Areas

-The overall planning program of FY 2023 UPWP is designed to comply with the requirements of the U.S. Department of Transportation (USDOT) Fixing America's Surface Transportation Act (FAST Act) as signed into law on December 4, 2015.
+The overall planning program of FY 2024 UPWP is designed to comply with the requirements of the U.S. Department of Transportation (USDOT) Fixing America's Surface Transportation Act (FAST Act) as signed into law on December 4, 2015 and the recently adopted Infrastructure Investment and Jobs Act (IIJA), signed into law November 15, 2021.